jorendorff/tabletop-games/identifamy.md

 From experience, it's not great for a Bond to be "These characters just met, but they've been hearing very good things about each other."

+(untested) Instead, pairs of players choose from two bond cards, rather like how players choose from two identifamy decks; and this happens as prep, days in advance, before the identifamy decks are made.

+(untested) For a point each, a pair of players can strike a word or phrase on their chosen bond card and replace it with something better.
+The players and GM have to agree on the change.

 (untested) For a shorter game, it seems possible to just bond with one other character.
 If the number of players is odd, the unpaired character can have a bond with the bonus character.